scoulomb/myDNS/3-DNS-solution-providers/1-Infoblox/1-Infoblox-API-overview.md

 - one or several records inside a zone
 - one or several zones zone inside a view
-=> we can define a zone multiple time in different views (dns query result will be based on networks attached to the view via network view).
+=> we can define a zone multiple time in different views (dns query result will be based on ACLs attached to the view).
 Cf [here](#Then-create-a-host-record-within-a-zone-in-the-2-different-views).
 - a view is attached to a single network view, a network view can be attached to several views (cf default.$networkName and custom view attached to a network).
-Cf [here](#Can-I-decide-to-make-custom-direct-view-creation-and-assign-it-to-a-network-view?).
+Cf [here](#Can-I-decide-to-make-custom-direct-view-creation).
 -  one or several networks can be attached to network view.
 Cf [here](#Add-a-network-within-a-network-view).

 Appliance behavior: